Why Co-Living and what is Co-Living?

 Retirement Homes or Villages are not for everyone and Nor are Shared Houses suited to all younger people either!

-Living alone, in a small apartment after living in the family home all those years is not for everyone!
+Living alone, in an apartment after living in the family home all those years is not for everyone!
 Nor is living in a shared house an ideal situation!

 You definitely do not deserve to live a lonely life, do you?
 And I am sure you don’t always want to be in a ‘party house’ either?